Shell Scripts

 </property>

-The file yaml/hiveserver2-service.yaml
+The manifest yaml/hiveserver2-service.yaml

-creates a Service for exposing HiveServer2 to the outside of the Kubernetes cluster.
+defines a Service for exposing HiveServer2 to the outside of the Kubernetes cluster.

 The user should specify a public IP address for HiveServer2